jepstein-eagle/adaptable/README.md

 The Adaptable Blotter is free for development use, but a paid-for annual end user licence is required for commerical use.
 (This covers both AdaptableBlotter.NET and AdaptableBlotter.JS versions).
 We also offer a free Community Licence for students in full time education, charities and open-source projects.
 Please see the LICENSE.md file for more information or contact the Adaptable Tools Sales Team at sales@adaptabletools.com.

 Further information about AdaptableBlotter.JS, and full Help, is available at www.adaptabletools.com.
-And a full list of features can be found at: https://tinyurl.com/ychndpef.
-For all enquriies please email the Adaptable Tools Support Team at support@adaptabletools.com.
+A list of features can be found at: https://tinyurl.com/ychndpef.
+For all enquiries please email the Adaptable Tools Support Team at support@adaptabletools.com.

 [![Build Status](https://travis-ci.org/jonathannaim/adaptableblotter.svg?branch=master)](https://travis-ci.org/jonathannaim/adaptableblotter)